foundry-rs/foundry/README.md

    requiring Nix or any other package manager
 1. Abstracted over EVM implementations (currently supported: Sputnik, EvmOdin)

-## Future Features

-### Dapptools feature parity

-Over the next months, we intend to add the following features which are available in upstream dapptools:

-1. Stack Traces
-1. Symbolic EVM: The holy grail of testing, symbolically executed EVM allows
-1. Invariant Tests
-1. Interactive Debugger
-1. Code coverage
-1. Gas snapshots

-### Unique features?

-We also intend to add features which are not available in dapptools:

-1. Faster tests with parallel EVM execution that produces state diffs instead of modifying the state
-1. Improved UX for assertions:
-   1. Check revert error or reason on a Solidity call
-   1. Check that an event was emitted with expected arguments
-1. Support more EVM backends (revm, geth's evm, hevm etc.) & benchmark performance across them
-1. Declarative deployment system based on a config file
-1. Formatting & Linting powered by [Solang]()
-   1. `dapp fmt`, an automatic code formatter according to standard rules (like `prettier-plugin-solidity`)
-   1. `dapp lint` a linter + static analyzer. think of this as `solhint` + slither + others.
-1. Flamegraphs for gas profiling

 ## How Fast?

 Forge is quite fast at both compiling (leveraging the ethers-solc package) and